-2 Oceans was born of a desire to help prevent damaging hurricanes with an additional benefit to generate clean energy to help power our planet for generations to come.
+2 Oceans was born of a desire to help prevent damaging hurricanes with an additional benefit to generate clean energy and green power to help power our planet for generations to come.
 Innovation, visionary concepts and science come together to form a dynamic foundation that fuels all of our research, product designs and potential partnerships.

 Preventing hurricanes isn’t just a scientific achievement of enormous proportions; it’s also a major feat for humanity itself.
 The ability to alter how populations in hurricane-prone areas plan for the future is powerful.
 As we work to making hurricane prevention a reality, we’re also striving to help everyone from islanders to business owners protect their persons, their property and their livelihoods and assure governments that there’s a new way to stave off catastrophic hurricane-related human and financial losses.